gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 `log(W)  -  (w1 log(w1)  +  w2 log(w2)  +  ...  +  wn log(wn))  /  W`

 You can derive this equation from the original entropy equation and log identities.
-It's super fun.
+It's very satisfying.
 Try it!

 #### Relative Tile Frequencies